con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	'joms] em.; 'jom NyiGyu
 >> 	dpal ldna blo dang sgegs par ldan/ /] NyiGyu; blo ldan sgeg 'chang dpal dang ldan

-Unmatched hero in battle with afflictions,
+Unrivalled knight in battle with afflictions,
-Crushing the pride of ignorance—the enemy,
+Humiliating ignorance—his foe,
-The glorious mind[^120-1] grasping amorousness,
+The celebrated mind[^120-1] of amorousness,
-Bearing repulsive and heroic forms, (120)
+Endowed with forms heroic and repulsive, (120)

 [^120-1]: Or, alternatively, 'the glorious letter *dhīḥ*'.

 * 120c, dhīḥśṛṅgāradharaḥ: VV appears to read this in compound, taking dhīḥ as a syllable: i.e., 'he is the bearer of amorousness who is the syllable *dhiḥ*.'
 There are various readings in the Tib. witnesses.

 > bāhudaṇḍaśatākṣepapadanikṣepanartanaḥ |